-Included in our strategy in the United States is employing our internal specialty sales force to commercialize NUPLAZID for the treatment of PDP.
-While we have hired our U.S. sales force for NUPLAZID and have commenced commercialization of NUPLAZID, we will need to maintain and further develop our sales force, and we will be competing with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and sales personnel.
+We employ our own internal specialty sales force to commercialize NUPLAZID for the treatment of PDP as part of our commercialization strategy in the United States.
+We will need to maintain and further develop our sales force as we continue our commercialization efforts, and we will be competing with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and sales personnel.
 These efforts will continue to be expensive and time-consuming, and we cannot be certain that we will be able to successfully maintain and further develop this capability.

-Additionally, our strategy in the United States includes distributing NUPLAZID solely through a limited network of third-party specialty distributors and pharmacies.
+Additionally, our strategy in the United States includes distributing NUPLAZID solely through a limited network of third-party specialty distributors and specialty pharmacies.
 While we have entered into agreements with each of these distributors and pharmacies to distribute NUPLAZID in the United States, they may not perform as agreed, or they may terminate their agreements with us.
 Also, we may need to enter into agreements with additional distributors or pharmacies, and there is no guarantee that we will be able to do so on commercially reasonable terms or at all.
-If we are unable to maintain and, if needed, expand, our network of specialty distributors and pharmacies, this would expose us to substantial distribution risk.
+If we are unable to maintain and, if needed, expand, our network of specialty distributors and specialty pharmacies, this would expose us to substantial distribution risk.

-In the event we are unable to effectively develop and maintain our commercial team, including our U.S. sales force, or maintain our network of specialty distributors and pharmacies, our ability to effectively commercialize NUPLAZID would be limited and we would not be able to generate product revenues successfully.
+In the event we are unable to effectively develop and maintain our commercial team, including our U.S. sales force, or maintain and, if needed, expand, our network of specialty distributors and specialty pharmacies, our ability to effectively commercialize NUPLAZID and generate product revenues would be limited.

-If we are unable to effectively train and equip our sales force, our ability to successfully commercialize NUPLAZID will be harmed.\
+If we are unable to effectively train and equip our sales force, our ability to successfully commercialize NUPLAZID will be harmed.